Backend Engineering Mastery - Complete Article Series

 Mid-Level Engineer (2-5 years)

-Focus: Distributed systems and system design
+Focus: Distributed systems and system design.
+This is where you level up.

-Week 1: Rapid Foundation Review
+Week 1: Foundation Review (skim if familiar)

-└── 05-07 (networking depth)
+└── 05-07 (Networking)

-Week 2-3: Distributed Systems (critical!)
+Week 2-3: Distributed Systems (MUST DO)

 ├── 12.
 CAP Theorem